Subjects and Curriculum | Epsom College

 GCSE

-Our GCSE pupils study theatre skills and can specialise in acting, lighting or sound design.
-Regular theatre visits, each half term, form the lifeblood of the course and help pupils gain a wide understanding of theatre styles and genres that help to influence their work as performers, designers, directors and critics.
+Our GCSE pupils build knowledge and understanding of both acting and theatre design techniques, and can decide which to specialise in for practical assessments.
+Regular theatre visits form an integral part of the course, inspiring pupils’ wider understanding of theatre styles and genres and influencing their work as performers, designers, directors and critics.

 A-level

-Our A-level students consistently achieve 100% A*-B in a course that combines theory and practice and examines modern and traditional work.
-The course is built on participation in professional workshops, residencies and live theatre review.
+Our A-level students have consistently achieved 100% A*-B in a course that combines theory and practice, and examines both modern and traditional work.
+The course is enhanced by participation in professional workshops and multiple theatre trips.
 Students are encouraged to experiment as directors, actors and designers, and explore theatre’s social, artistic and cultural function.

 Contact the Director of Drama